yellow-stevens23/OpenGL-Cube/README.md

 # OpenGL-Cube

-The famlous rotating cube demo that everyone does!
-It seems this used to be quite popular but since modern OpenGL (3.1) people have stopped doing it and now seem to do the rainbow pyramid instead so when I decided to do this one I could not find any examples online using modern OpenGL so I decided to leave this one here.
+The famlous rotating cube demo that everyone did!
+It seems this used to be quite popular but since modern OpenGL (3.1) people have stopped doing it and now seem to do the rainbow pyramid instead.
+When I decided to do this one, I could not find any examples online using modern OpenGL.
+Which is why I decided to leave this one here.

 In order to compile this you need OpenGL in memory.

-If you are comiling with gcc then link the file like this
+If you are compiling with gcc then link the file like this

 g++ main.cpp GLWindow.cpp Mesh.cpp Shader.cpp -o cube -lGL -lglfw -lGLEW